chrisfield/redux-formkit/README.md

 ## Getting Started
-Clone `redux-formkit` and run/edit the [examples](https://github.com/chrisfield/redux-formkit/tree/master/examples) to try it out.
+To try it out clone `redux-formkit` and run/edit the [examples](https://github.com/chrisfield/redux-formkit/tree/master/examples).

 To use it on you own project:
 `npm install --save redux-formkit`